BrightspaceUI/visual-diff/README.md

 ### Create Visual-Diff Tests

 Create the visual-diff tests.
 Provide a ***unique*** name and the location where screenshots are saved.
 Use the `VisualDiff` context to navigate, take screenshots, and compare.
 Append the `--golden` arg to generate goldens.
+Below is an example of the visual-diff test for the above component.

 ***Tips:***
 * use `deviceScaleFactor` to account for `dpr` (device-pixel-ratio), especially on retina display